-I use Millers Forge dog nail trimmers and have for 5 years now.
+I use Millers Forge dog nail trimmers and have for five years now.
 For a complete review of Millers Forge dog nail clippers check out my article: Best Dog Nail Clippers for Goldendoodles.

 10. Remember, things take time.
 And that’s ok.

 Did you know that puppies sleep about 18 hours a day?
 It’s true!
 This could make you think this puppy parenting thing is a breeze.
-But then there are those other six hours which are pretty much nonstop investigating, zooming, sniffing, chewing, and discovering for our curious Energizer bunny puppies.
+But then there are those other six hours, which for our curious Energizer bunny puppies, are pretty much nonstop investigating, zooming, sniffing, chewing, and discovering.

-This is when new puppy overwhelm can set it in.
-At the beginning of puppy parenting, new parents are usually well-rested and ready to go!
+This is when new puppy overwhelm can set it in for puppy parents.
+At the beginning of puppy parenting, new parents are usually well rested and ready to go!
 But then the bleary-eyed mornings and middle-of-the-night potty outings set in.
-The realization hits: “Raising a puppy is a lot of work!”
+The realization hits, “Raising a puppy is a lot of work!”

 Let me reassure and encourage you, it’s totally worth it!

-What makes this stage of puppyhood more challenging?
+What is it that makes this stage of puppyhood more challenging?
 For our family, at three months we were putting the big three routines in place time—crate training, potty training, and sleeping through the night.
 Then after that, the schedule starts to flow.

 3 months and the adventure is “Golden”